nancopeland/old-portfolio-site/_posts/2019-01-13-slate-podcasts.markdown

 After deciding on wireframes, I needed to design the pages in a way that felt consistent with the [new site design](https://slate.com/briefing/2018/01/why-we-redesigned-slate.html){:target="_blank"} but also made sense within the podcast project.

-While designing the podcast pages, I was forced to consider how podcasts fit into the site's information architecture.
+While designing the podcast pages, I had to consider how podcasts fit into the site's information architecture.
 Each podcast fits under a section (ex.
 [News & Politics](https://slate.com/news-and-politics){:target="_blank"}, [Culture](https://slate.com/culture){:target="_blank"}, etc.) so they're not on the same level as sections but they aren't exactly rubrics (ex.
 [Jurisprudence](https://slate.com/news-and-politics/jurisprudence){:target="_blank"}, [Movies](https://slate.com/culture/movies){:target="_blank"}, etc.) either.
 How could the design reflect this in a clearer way?

 Another thing I had to consider were components because Slate's CMS [Clay](https://clay.nymag.com/){:target="_blank"} is built with components.
-At first the components structure seemed limiting but I ended up really liking this setup because it reuses dev work and makes the experience consistent.
+At first the component structure seemed limiting but I ended up really liking this setup because it reuses dev work and makes the experience consistent.

 The Slate Plus and "Need Help?" components are used on all three pages while the "How to Listen & Subscribe" component is on both the show and episode pages.